All vegans should supplement Creatine

 As such, the claims made by supplement manufacturers go untested.
 In some cases the products contain very little/none of the active ingredient, in other cases they contain such high concentrations that they are harmful to the body & more worrying is the allegation that some contain heavy metals.

 With all of this in mind, our advice is to avoid supplements wherever possible.
-Unfortunately, for vegans, avoiding Creatine is as bad an option as taking it.
+Unfortunately, for vegans, avoiding Creatine entirely, also seems like a bad option.
 It’s a case of picking your poison.

 The main saving grace of Creatine is the sheer amount of studies it’s been subject to over the years.
 There are both long and short term studies which seem to indicate that it’s generally not harmful.
 If you do choose to go ahead with supplementation, we suggest: